Pre-Fortress-2/Docker-PreFortress2Server/README.md

-# Warning!!
-Not meant to be used with PF2 0.6 from GitLab!!
-This will only work with PF2 0.7!
-See you soon!

 # Pre-Fortress 2 Server with Docker
 A Docker image to streamline and easily deploy new Pre-Fortress 2 servers.
 Requires [Docker](https://docker.com/) to be installed.
 Based off the [official Linux server guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2737475433).
 The image is rebuilt automatically every week on Sunday with all the latest updates for everything.